Master of Nutrition and Dietetics

 Salary Expectations

-Salaries vary based on experience, location, and specialization.
-In metropolitan areas, dietitians can expect average monthly salaries ranging from ₹60,000 to ₹80,000, though this can vary depending on the sector and experience.
+- Salaries vary based on experience, location, and specialization.
+In metropolitan areas, dietitians can expect moderate to high salaries, though this can vary depending on the sector and experience.

-- Mid-level dietitians with 5–8 years of experience can earn ₹8–12 LPA in hospitals or as consultants.
+- Mid-level dietitians with 5–8 years of experience in hospitals or as consultants

-These statistics showcase the vibrant growth in the Nutrition and Dietetics sector, offering ample opportunities for postgraduate students in diverse roles across healthcare, corporate wellness, public health, and research domains.
+The above opportunities showcase the vibrant growth in the Nutrition and Dietetics sector, offeringample opportunities for postgraduate students in diverse roles across healthcare, corporate wellness,public health, and research domains.